50275/legacy-launch-pads/README.md

 # legacy-launch-pads
-For Mindustry versions newer than v146: advanced launch pads and landing pads are replaced by the v146 launch pad.
+A mindustry mod for Mindustry versions newer than v146: advanced launch pads and landing pads are replaced by the v146 launch pad.

 # Downloading
 Download ZIP.
 I don't really care to add this to the mod browser right now.